Pesticide Continuing Education

 Presented by Clay deGruy, Greenleaf Technologies

 This presentation will focus on new methods and technologies in agricultural spraying, and the ideal application uses for these innovations.
 Topics covered will include Pulse-Width Modulation systems and compatible nozzles, drop systems for in-canopy spraying or fertilizer applications, high-pressure airblast spray systems, drone spraying, and machine assisted spot spraying technologies.
 (The uses and benefits of conventional spraying will also be discussed.)

-This course has been approved for the following credits by the Pesticide Division of the NC Department of Agriculture: N,O,D,X
+This course has been approved for one hour of the following credits by the Pesticide Division of the NC Department of Agriculture: N,O,D,X

 Wednesday, January 31

 When Turfgrass Management becomes Pests Management

 Seminar attendees will become familiar with the Best Management Practices of NC turfgrasses, both cool- and warm-season species.
 These concepts can be applied to any turfgrass area.
 Seminar attendee will be presented with pest management options, primarily focusing on the use of pesticides for managing weeds, insects, and diseases in turfgrasses.
 Seminar attendees will learn about the availability of NC State resources related to turfgrass care. (electronic resources).